unicef/publicgoods-toolkit/adoptability.md

 * Has the project had a professional security audit performed?

-  While it's not common for open source projects to have professional security audits conducted, because such audits are expensive.
+  While it's not common for open-source projects to have professional security audits conducted, because such audits are expensive.
   However, it happens sometimes, and when it does happen that's a very good sign.
 The results of the audit should be publicly available